 “I wonder if there’s any news about Mrs. Johnson’s condition,” I said.
 Although, it was only half an excuse to get away.
 I needed a moment by myself.

 The young nurse I met the day before was on duty again.
 Her ID tag visible this time.
 Denise Matthews.
 She smiled at me.
 “Mrs. Johnson is sleeping now.
-We’ll call you when she wakes, Haley.”
+We’ll call you when she wakes, Hayley.”

 Two dozen donuts sat in a pink bakery box on the table.
 Jeanne and Krista, with sugared fingers, were reaching for their second donut.
 “Here, I saved you these.
 Per Jeanne, these are your favorites?” said Eric.
 He handed me a paper plate with one glazed and one cake donut.